SoftDes Windows Setup #

 .py.
 Once you do this, you may see a message that says “Select Python interpreter” as a popup or by the green box that says “WSL - Ubuntu”.
 Choose the interpreter that ends in “(‘base’: conda)” and make sure that it appears in the lower left corner.
 If you do not see this prompt, make sure that the “Python” extension is installed.

-Once you have done this, you should be properly set up to complete Worksheet 0.
+Once you have done this, you should be properly set up to complete Assignment 0.
 In general, if you need to start VS Code in this course, you should do so through Ubuntu (by opening the app and running

 If you would like, there is some optional, additional setup you can do, described below.